-Introduction to Human Geography
+GEOG 2000 (3) Introduction to Human Geography

 An introduction to the concepts and major topics of human geography.
-This course uses a dynamic, handson approach to explore concepts such as mapping techniques, regions, diffusion, population growth, migration, regional and global economic development, growth of cities, cultural landscapes, market areas, and the human impact on the environment.
-Pre: WRI 1100 or its equivalent.
+This course uses a dynamic, hands-on approach to explore concepts such as mapping techniques, regions, diffusion, population growth, migration, regional and global economic development, growth of cities, cultural landscapes, market areas, and the human impact on the environment.